APPLICATIONS NOW OPEN.

 I have additional questions, who can I reach out to?

-The Governor’s STEM Scholars will host three open sessions to learn more about the program.
-Please check the Calendar here.
-Any additional questions can be sent to the Governor’s STEM Scholars at firstname.lastname@example.org.
+The Governor’s STEM Scholars will host open sessions to learn more about the program.
+Please check the calendar on this page for the dates of those sessions.
+Any additional questions can be sent to the Governor’s STEM Scholars at email@example.com.

 Who is eligible to apply for the Governor’s STEM Scholars?